ztsia/ibizz-web/web/src/views/system/services/mock_data/README.md

 ### Specialized Inputs

 - **`"readonly_note"`**: Renders a simple, non-editable text block.
 It does not store any data.
+- **`"boolean"`**: Renders a single `Checkbox` with the label positioned to its right.
+This is ideal for simple "Yes/No" or "On/Off" toggles where the value is stored as a `true` or `false` boolean.
+- **`"currency"`**: Renders a numeric input (`InputNumber`) specifically for handling monetary values.
+It automatically formats the displayed value with thousand separators (e.g., "1,000,000") and handles parsing of the formatted string back to a number.
 - **`"countries"` / `"states"`**: These are special-purpose lookup slugs that render a pre-configured `LookupSelect` component for selecting countries or states.
 - **`"lookup"`**: Renders a generic, searchable `FormLookupInput` component.
 The `label` of the field is used as the `slug` to fetch the correct lookup data from the backend (e.g., a `label` of `"labuan-entities"` will fetch data for that lookup).
+- **`"placeholder"`**: A special layout-only field.
+It renders an empty, invisible, full-width container.
+Its sole purpose is to act as a spacer to push subsequent fields to the next row in a multi-column layout, allowing for more complex form arrangements.
+It does not store any data and is not visible to the user.

 ### Complex Input: `itemList`